 - 4 cups Water

-- Start instant pot in sauté mode and heat ghee in it.
-Add cumin seeds, asafoetida, black peppercorns, curry leaves, ginger and green chili.
+- Heat the instant pot in sauté mode and add ghee in it.
+Add cumin seeds and asafoetida.

-When the ginger turns golden brown, add rice, moong dal and water.
-Stir in salt and turmeric powder.
-Close lid with vent in sealing position.
+- When the cumin seeds start to sizzle, add rice, moong dal and water.
+Add the salt and turmeric powder.
+Give it a stir.
+Then close lid with vent in sealing position.

 Note: Nutrition values are my best estimates.
 If you rely on them for your diet, use your preferred nutrition calculator.